blualg/m-ovito/doc/manual/installation.rst

   .. admonition:: Solution

     Modern versions of OVITO are based on the Qt6 cross-platform framework, which `requires Windows 10 or later to run <https://doc.qt.io/qt-6/supported-platforms.html>`__.
     Windows 7 has reached its end of life and is no longer supported.
 Please upgrade your Windows operating system.
-With some luck, you may be able to run the Anaconda versions of
-    `OVITO Basic <https://anaconda.org/conda-forge/ovito>`__ or `OVITO Pro <https://www.ovito.org/python-downloads/>`__ on a Windows 7 computer, because these are still built against the old Qt5 framework (as of April 2022).

 .. _installation.troubleshooting.linux: